ACCC warns of NBN scam calls

 How can I keep myself safe from NBN scammers?

-It is feasible that your existing ISP may contact you by telephone when the NBN rolls into your area, but just because you've been called by them doesn't mean that you have to sign up on the spot, even if a deal sounds good.
+It is feasible that your existing internet provider may contact you by telephone when the NBN rolls into your area, but just because you've been called by them doesn't mean that you have to sign up on the spot, even if a deal sounds good.

-Most ISPs will offer exactly the same deal online as they do over the phone, and in some cases even better ones because they don't have to cover the costs of a phone sales agent.
+Most internet providers will offer exactly the same deal online as they do over the phone, and in some cases even better ones because they don't have to cover the costs of a phone sales agent.

 You should also be aware that the NBN opens up a number of plan options to you.
 You can use our NBN Plan tracker to get a realistic picture of your options and when the NBN is coming your way to have a more complete comparison picture before signing up to any plan.